nurdanoktan/Covid-SQL-Project/README.md

 ## Dataset
 The datasets used in these SQL queries are included within this repository.
 You can find them in the `datasets` directory.
 The datasets are named `CovidDeaths.csv` and `CovidVaccinations.csv`, and they contain the COVID-19 data used for analysis.

-If you wish to update or replace these datasets, simply replace the CSV files in the `datasets` directory with your desired data files.

 ## Usage

 1. Clone or download this repository to your local machine.